microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewinstance.md

 Namespace: microsoft.graph

 Represents an Azure AD [access review](accessreviewsv2-root.md) recurrence.
+System-generated based off of the parent [accessReviewScheduleDefinition](accessreviewscheduledefinition.md).
+All properties are read-only.

-If the parent [accessReviewScheduleDefinition](accessreviewscheduledefinition.md) is a recurring access review, instances represent each recurrence.
+If the instance is a part of a recurring access review, instances represent each recurrence.
 A review that does not recur will have exactly one instance.
 Instances also represent each unique resource being reviewed in the schedule definition.
 If a schedule definition reviews multiple resources, each resource will have a unique instance for each recurrence.

 Every **accessReviewInstance** contains a list of [decisions](accessreviewinstancedecisionitem.md) that reviewers can take action on.
 There is one decision per identity being reviewed.